 - The person to whom international protection was granted represents a risk to the national security or public order of the Republic of Croatia.

 After establishing that circumstances have arisen relating to the revocation of international protection, the Ministry of Interior shall inform the asylee or beneficiary of subsidiary protection of the reasons for revocation and shall allow him or her to make an oral statement about those circumstances for the record.

 The Ministry of Interior renders a decision to revoke the decision approving international protection.
-An appeal may be brought before the Administrative Court against that decision within 8 days from the day the decision is delivered.
+A law suit may be brought before the Administrative Court against that decision within 8 days from the day the decision is delivered.

 A third-country national or stateless person who represents a risk to the national security or public order of the Republic of Croatia as provided above, whilst in the Republic of Croatia, shall enjoy rights pursuant to the 1951 Convention, especially in relation to the prohibition of discrimination, freedom of religion, access to courts, education, non-punishment of irregular entry or stay, expulsion and respect of the non-refoulement principle.

 In 2018, the Ministry of Interior revoked international protection for 3 persons (2 asylees and 1 holder of subsidiary protection).
 Out of those, one asylum status of an Afghan national and one subsidiary protection status of unknown citizenship were revoked on the basis that person to whom international protection was granted represented a risk to the national security or public order of the Republic of Croatia, while one asylum status of an Iraqi national was revoked on the basis that reasons for exclusion were subsequently established.